-Thanks to the proliferation of TV channels, it is now cheaper than ever to advertise on television.
+Thanks to the proliferation of digital channels, it is now cheaper than ever to advertise your business on television.
 For growing firms with a regional customer base, it could be time to think about getting on air, says David Gent

-Thanks to an ever-increasing choice of channels, on-demand services and digital recording, we are now watching more television than ever before.
+Thanks to an ever-increasing choice of channels and on-demand services, we are now watching more television than ever before.
 This is despite many years of doom-laden press headlines predicting the death of commercial TV.

-There’s no doubt that the majority of small businesses don’t have the budget for TV.
+There’s no doubt that the majority of small businesses don’t have the budget for TV advertising.
 However, growing businesses - especially those with a regional customer base - may be surprised how cheap it can be to advertise on television.

-We have moved from a handful of broadcasters delivering mass audiences to hundreds of digital channels with a smaller, more targeted reach.
-If you’re a smaller brand or a first-time advertiser, these pre-segmented audiences (not to mention cheaper airtime) are your key to the marketing power of TV.
-That’s because lower ratings mean cheaper airtime.
+We have moved from a handful of large broadcasters delivering mass audiences to hundreds of digital channels with a smaller, more targeted reach.
+If you’re a newer brand or first-time advertiser, these pre-segmented audiences (not to mention cheaper airtime) are your key to the marketing power of TV.

-TV may not be for the smallest of SMEs but if you are a growing business with a regional customer base, TV may be within your grasp and could help you reach large numbers of viewers in your area.
+TV advertising may not be for the smallest of SMEs, but if you are a growing business with a regional customer base, it may be within your grasp - and could help you reach large numbers of viewers in your area.